ciberciv/pepi_challenge/README.md

 python main.py file.json 5
 ```

-For the solution to the challenge (that is, taking a week as the number of days), provide only the file name.
+For the solution to the challenge (that is, taking a week as the number of days), provide only the file path.

 About the packages used, all of them are basic Python packages, so none of them needs to be installed assuming a Python3 distribution is used (tested in Python3 Conda distribution).
 Just in case, here is the list of modules used:
 * sys